lynda365/lynda365.github.io/_posts/2021-09-27-vegan-chilli.md

 - Soak the ancho chillis in boiling water.
 - Cut the aubergines into cubes, toss with oil in a large bowl and roast at 200C for 20 mins.
 - Heat oil in large pan.
 Saute chopped onions for 10 mins.
 Add garlic and fresh chilli, cook gently for 2 mins.
 - Add lentils, stir to coat with oil.
 Add cumin, oregano, salt and pepper and stir.
-Add stock and tinned tomatoes.
+Add anchos, stock and tinned tomatoes.
 Bring to boil and simmer for 25 mins, covered.
 - Drain and chop red peppers.
 - Add cocoa and paprika to lentils and stir in.
 Add aubergine, peppers and kidney beans, stir, and simmer for 20 mins or until lentils are cooked.